Online Induction >> Contractor Induction Handbook

 - Safety policies and site specific guidelines to be aware of

-A common feature of contractor induction handbooks is an org chart that details and classifies the chain of responsibility and management structure.
 Who do the contractor report to, what are their responsibilities and role.
 Who to seek authorisations from and the overall org chart layers of management.

-Safe Work Method Statements
+How Safe Work Method Statements are Managed

 - demolition works